 The monastery is quite large, and its high walls are reminiscent of a fort.
 Monks still live here, so be respectful; if you wish to go in, remember to cover up; those wearing skimpy clothing will not be allowed entrance (only €2,50 beginning year 2017).
 Inside the monastery there’s a small souvenir shop and museum.
 Outside you’ll find a memorial hall, in which the bones of the dead are displayed – some visitors may find the spectacle a little macabre.

 There’s an average restaurant next to the large car park in front of the monastery.
-Four buses come here on weekdays from Rethymno, two buses at Saturday, Sunday and public holidays.
+Three buses come here on weekdays from Rethymno, two buses at Saturday, Sunday and public holidays.

 Rethymno - Arkadi: 6:15am (only Monday to Friday), 10am, 1pm